visualopsholdings/zmqarduino/README.md

 $ ./ZMQArduino
 ```

-For an M1 or M2 mac, use this command for cmake
+For an M1 or M2 mac, use this command for cmake for everything.

 ```
 $ cmake -DCMAKE_OSX_ARCHITECTURES="arm64" ..